jiristrouhal/aroundsun/README.md

 # AroundSun

-A little game for anyone, who want's to try to navigate a vessel through a simple solar system.
+A little game for anyone, who wants to try to navigate a vessel through a simple solar system.

 ## Description